How to Edit Interior Photos in Lightroom

 You can also clone out outlets, thermostats, etc to present a cleaner image if you like.
 I generally only do this if those things are distracting - like white outlets on dark walls.

-The job of an interior photographer is sort of invisible and is essentially product photography - it’s just a very large product!
+The job of an interior photographer is sort of invisible and is essentially product photography - it’s just an extremely large product to shoot!

 One of my oldest clients, a style blogger, has been featured in the local newspaper, national magazines, West Elm, Home Depot, published in a home design book and most recently, HGTV.